pocketbase/pocketbase/README.md

 ## Security

-If you discover a security vulnerability within PocketBase, please send an e-mail to **support at pocketbase.io**.
+If you discover a security vulnerability within PocketBase, please send an e-mail to [support@pocketbase.io](mailto:support@pocketbase.io?Subject=Security%20vulnerability%20report).

 All reports will be promptly addressed, and you'll be credited accordingly.